-Cash and cash equivalents include cash held internally and in banks; time deposits in credit entities; other highly liquid, short-term investments with an original term of three months or less; and bank overdrafts.
+Cash and cash equivalents include cash on hand and in banks; term deposits in financial institutions; other highly liquid, short-term investments with an original term of three months or less; and bank overdrafts.
 In the Statement of Financial Position, bank overdrafts are classified as external resources in current liabilities.